 Boldo has blood thinning effects, so you should stop using it at least 2 weeks before surgery to reduce the risk of bleeding.

-You should also avoid boldo if you are allergic to boldo, its components, or related plants in the monimiaceae family.
+- are allergic to boldo, its components, or related plants in the monimiaceae family.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.